-The greatest macroeconomic tailwind driving increased multiples for hospice providers is the continued rise in hospice utilization.
+The greatest macroeconomic tailwind driving increased multiples for hospice providers continues to be the rise in hospice utilization.
 The total average daily census for the hospice industry has increased from approximately 234,000 in 2011 to approximately 317,000 in 2019, an increase of over 35%.
-There are a number of factors driving this increase in utilization, but the primary drivers are the aging U.S. population and the increasing acceptance and adoption of hospice services by both referring physicians and patients.
+Simultaneously, the hospice market size has increased 82% on a compound annual rate from 2013 to 2020.
+There are a number of factors driving this increase in utilization and market size, but the primary drivers are the aging U.S. population and the increasing acceptance and adoption of hospice services by both referring physicians and patients.

 The average age of the US population continues to increase at a steady rate.
 Today, there are 46 million adults in the US that are 65 years or older.
 By 2050, the number of adults over the age of 65 is projected to double to approximately 90 million.
 Between 2020 and 2030, the number of elderly is projected to grow by 18 million.
-This is due to the baby boomer generation; in 2020 to 2030 the remainder remainder of the baby boomer generation will reach the age of 65.
-Put more simply, by 2030 1 in 5 Americans is projected to be 65 years or older.
-This will lead to a direct increase in hospice utilization, especially for sunbelt states as the overall population, particularly the elderly population, prefers warmer climates.
+By 2030, 1 in 5 Americans is projected to be 65 years or older.
+This will lead to a direct increase in hospice utilization, especially for sunbelt states as the overall population, specifically the elderly population, prefers warmer climates.

 Increased Acceptance and Adoption

 Hospice providers have seen an uptick in acceptance by both patients and physicians.
-Patients have an increased understanding of the benefits of hospice services as a means to improve quality of life in the final stages of their lives, this has driven hospice utilization significantly.
+Patients have an increased understanding of the benefits of hospice services as a means to improve quality of life in the final stages of their lives.
 Moreover, the overall interdisciplinary team that provides care for the patient covers a variety of specialties that would not likely be available to a patient otherwise, this realization has driven adoption by the patient population.
 Hospice services of particular importance to patients have been palliative care, spiritual care, family access, and respite care for family and bereavement care.

 2021 Regulatory Changes for Hospice Providers